· BreachTrigger

 Materiality and disclosure timing are inseparable.
 A common compliance mistake:

-- Company waits 8 days to complete forensics and determine it is not material.
+- Company takes an extended period to complete forensics and determine the incident is not material.

 Cross-Topic Context: How This Fits Your Broader Compliance